Zahramashayekhpour/Organic-vs-Non-Organic-Accurate-Fruit-Classification-Leveraging-Visible-and-Thermal-Imaging-with-De/README.md

 1. **Pre-trained CNN**:
    - **File**: [Pre-trained CNN](https://github.com/Zahramashayekhpour/organic-and-nonorganic-fruits-classification-based-on-traditional-machine-learning-and-deep-learning/blob/master/Pre-trained%20CNNs%20.ipynb)
    - **Description**: This script implements and compares 13 pre-trained Convolutional Neural Networks (CNNs), including MobileNet, MobileNetV2, ResNet101VV2, ResNet101, ResNet50, ResNet50V2, ResNet152, DenseNet201, DenseNet169, DenseNet121, Xception, InceptionV3, and InceptionResNetV2.
 These models are evaluated to determine which performs best for classification tasks.
 A customized classification head is appended to prevent overfitting and improve accuracy.
-The CNN model, illustrated in Figure 7, consists of two main components: the first section has all layers frozen with no optimization, while the second part involves fine-tuning the last layer with a heading model.
+The CNN model, illustrated in Figure 3, consists of two main components: the first section has all layers frozen with no optimization, while the second part involves fine-tuning the last layer with a heading model.
 The layer arrangement may vary based on the specific problem and dataset but generally follows a logical flow: feature extraction layers, pooling layers to reduce dimensions and capture essential features, batch normalization for input normalization and speed, a dense layer with 256 neurons for learning complex relationships, a dropout layer (0.25) to prevent overfitting, and a final dense output layer with two neurons for predictions.
 Images are resized to 224 × 224 and 227 × 227 pixels to match the network's input dimensions.
-The CNN model is presented in the figure below.
 ![Screenshot (254)](https://github.com/user-attachments/assets/6e829dfe-54bd-41b7-82bb-8c1996754560)
 <p align="center">
-    <em> The proposed DL system model</em>
+    <em> Figure3: The proposed DL system model</em>
 </p>

 2. **CNNs as Feature Extractor**: